smart-on-fhir/infectious-symptoms-llm-study/README.md

 This will run a single experiment using a single prompting strategy – for GPT4, that's the optimal-identified Include instruction and the JSON pipeline.
 For each `<NOTE_ID>.txt` file, a corresponding `<NOTE_ID>.txt.<STRATEGY>`file will be generated in your note-config specified output directory, where `NOTE_ID` is the note's ID and `STRATEGY` corresponds to the prompting strategy's name.
 If you're following along exactly, you should see several files named `<NOTE_ID>.txt.symptomstudy-gpt4Turbo-IncludeJSON`.

-## Getting Chart Review Results from LLM Symptom Responses
+## Replicating: Getting Chart Review Results from LLM Symptom Responses

 After generating symptom predictions, you can translate those files into a format that the [SMART on FHIR Chart Review](https://docs.smarthealthit.org/cumulus/chart-review/) module can consume, enabling comparisons against ground-truth labelled symptoms data exported from LabelStudio.
 Note that this feature expects you to upload notes to Label Studio using Cumulus ETL's `upload-notes` command.
 That way the document IDs get stored correctly as Label Studio metadata.